BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 If you're just getting started with Next.js, check out my thoughts on [How to Think in Next.js]().

-If you're setting up a new Next.js project, [check on my tutorial on adding tests, linting, and absolute imports](https://benjaminwfox.com/blog/tech/nextjs-setup-config-testing-linting-absolute-imports) to a Next.js project.
+If you're setting up a new project, check on my tutorial on [Next.js setup with tests, linting, and absolute imports](https://benjaminwfox.com/blog/tech/nextjs-setup-config-testing-linting-absolute-imports).

 Good luck and happy programming!